Jasper Gerigk

 University of Toronto

-In my work at Bosch, we used graph neural networks and deep reinforcement learning to optimize traffic flow at intersections.
-We were able to train and evaluate models that outperformed traditional approaches and generalised well to unseen intersection layouts.
+For my research during my undergraduate degree at the University of Toronto, I received an honorable mention at the CRA’s Outstanding Undergraduate Researcher Awards (2024).
+Beyond researching object-centric reinforcement learning at TISL, I combined graph neural networks and reinforcement learning to optimize traffic flow at intersections during an internship at Bosch Corporate Research.
+We were able to train models that outperformed traditional approaches and generalised well to unseen intersection layouts.
 Building on this experience, I applied geometric deep learning, under the supervision of Professor Engels, to the problem of learning strategies for the deck-building game Dominion.
 The resulting agent were able to learn strategies previously only seen in human play on a wider set of game configurations.

 Academic Interests